stephengaito/documentArchive/racket/design/architecture/buildTools.md

       * **vendor** a collection of the minified javascript and CSS code required to check the specifications.

-      * **workspace** a local collection of diSimpExplorer artefacts used in checking the specifications.

     * **server**

       * **functional** the functional specifications for the server